intelsdi-x/snap/docs/METRICS.md

 ### Dynamic Metric Namespace Example

-Dynamic namespaces enable collector plugins to embed runtime data in the namespace with just enough metadata to enable downstrean plugins (processors and publishers) the ability to extract the data and transform the namespace into its canonical form often required by some backends.
+Dynamic namespaces enable collector plugins to embed runtime data in the namespace with just enough metadata to enable downstream plugins (processors and publishers) the ability to extract the data and transform the namespace into its canonical form often required by some back ends.

 Given a dynamic metric identified by the namespace `/intel/libvirt/*/disk/*/wrreq` the `NamespaceElement`s would have values of 'intel', 'libvirt', '*', 'disk', '*' and 'wrreq' respectively.
 The `Name` and `Description` fields